Best Golf Push Carts Reviewed & Rated for Quality

 9. Bag Boy Compact 3

 When you go to the golf course, where do you usually put your smart phone for safe keeping?
 In your pocket?
 On your hip perhaps?
 These can obstruct your swing and even damage your phone.
 Maybe you've considered this, and you brilliantly decided to put it in your bag.
 But now you've got to rummage through your bag to fish it out when you need it.
-Well, those days are over: this push cart is equipped with a smartphone holder, so you're phone will always be within reach, even as you play your rounds.
+Well, those days are over: this is equipped with a smartphone holder, so you're phone will always be within reach, even as you play your rounds.

 Golf Ball Storage

 Here's another great feature that's as great as the smartphone holder.
 What do you usually do with golf balls?
 Store them in your bag right?
 Well that's fine, and that'll do, but why not make things just a little easier?
 Even if it really just a tiny bit easier.
-With the golf ball storage, this push cart offers, your golf balls will always be within reach.
+With the golf ball storage, this offers, your golf balls will always be within reach.

 Cost and Value